LasCreations/Gui-Video-Editor/ReadMe.md

 ## How To Build Using Cmake
 In the main directory run command
 - cmake -S . -B bin/
-Go into the build directory and run command
-- make
-To run program
-- ./main

 ## Directory Structure